 In school, O’Neill’s strongest subject was English, but he soon turned to science for its potential for discovery, and today he very much sees himself - and other scientists - as an explorer.
 As a leading immunologist (he’s in the top 1% in the world), O’Neill is obsessed with the very basics of how things work, right down to the molecular level.
 That passion is palpable wherever he speaks, as he visibly bubbles over with enthusiasm, excitement and energy in his quest to explain how science works in the service of humanity.

-O’Neill is an accessible, warm and witty speaker, rarely working from a script and often bringing you on tangents that are by turns illuminating and compelling.
-Seduced by his infectious enthusiasm and belief in the power of science to help people live longer, healthier lives, audiences always come away having learnt something new, or with a different perspective on something they thought they knew.
+O’Neill is an accessible, warm and witty speaker, rarely working from a script and often bringing his audience on tangents that are by turns illuminating and compelling.
+Seduced by his infectious enthusiasm and belief in the power of science to help people live longer, healthier lives, people always come away having learnt something new, or with a different perspective on something they thought they knew.

-He has also written two books: Humanology: A Scientist’s Guide to our Amazing Existence and The Great Irish Science Book .
+He has also written three books: Never Mind the B#ll*cks, Here’s the Science (October 2020, Gill Books); Humanology: A Scientist’s Guide to our Amazing Existence; and The Great Irish Science Book.